vechain/vechain-sdk-js/docs/README.md

 ## Contributing

-We welcome contributions from the community to improve theVeChain SDK.
+We welcome contributions from the community to improve the VeChain SDK.
 If you want to contribute, please review our Contribution Guidelines for more information.

 ## License

-TheVeChain SDK is licensed under the MIT License, which allows for both personal and commercial use.
+The VeChain SDK is licensed under the MIT License, which allows for both personal and commercial use.